GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ### iOS Solutions
-Install COMMON on your agency's government-furnished Apple iOS devices using any of these options:
+Install COMMON on your agency's government-furnished Apple iOS devices using one of these options:
 * [Install using an Apple Configuration Profile in iOS](#install-using-an-apple-configuration-profile-in-ios)
 * [Install using Safari web browser](#install-using-safari-web-browser)

 #### Install Using an Apple Configuration Profile in iOS
 Apple Configuration Profiles can be used to install COMMON in both macOS and iOS.

-Please review guidance on Apple Configuration Profiles [here](#install-using-an-apple-configuration-profile).
+Please review guidance on [Apple Configuration Profiles](#install-using-an-apple-configuration-profile).

-#### Install Using Safari web browser
+#### Install Using Safari Web Browser
 This option works for **iOS** devices only.

-{% include alert-info.html content="The following steps will install COMMON as a trusted root certificate, and can be run by administrators or non-administrators." %}
+{% include alert-info.html content="These steps will install COMMON as a trusted root certificate.
+They can be run by administrators or non-administrators." %}

 1. Launch **Safari**.
 2. Navigate to the COMMON root CA certificate: http://http.fpki.gov/fcpca/fcpca.crt.<br>